Lumi-supercomputer/lumi-userguide/docs/computing/modules.md

 ### Loading and removing modules

 To load a module to use the module load command.
-For example, to load the Cray Compiling Environment, use:
+For example, to load the Cray FFTW library, use:

 ```
-module load cce
+module load cray-fftw
 ```

 This command will load the default version of the module.
 If the software you